 - a.
-DEVELOPMENT STAGE COMPANY.
-Since inception, the Company has devoted substantially all of its efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
-Accordingly, the Company is considered to be in the development stage and the Company's financial statements are presented in that manner in accordance with U.S. generally accepted accounting principles.
-The Company's primary focus is on the development and commercialization of its drug candidates. - b.
 USE OF ESTIMATES.
 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Actual results could differ from those estimates. - c.
+Actual results could differ from those estimates. - b.
 CASH AND CASH EQUIVALENTS.
 The Company considers all highly liquid instruments, purchased with an original maturity of three months or less to be cash equivalents.
-Cash equivalents consist mainly of U.S. Treasury bills, certificates of deposit and money market funds.
+Cash equivalents consist mainly of money market funds.
 The Company has substantially all of its cash and cash equivalents deposited with one financial institution.